 Offshore Account Disclosures

 The United States is one of the few countries in the world that taxes its citizens on all income, regardless of its source.
-At Monypeny and Associates, PC, we understand the legal, tax, and business consequences associated with foreign transactions, investments, and operations.
+At Harris Shelton Hanover Walsh, PLLC, we understand the legal, tax, and business consequences associated with foreign transactions, investments, and operations.
 Let our experienced attorneys and CPAs assist you in navigating the U.S. regulatory environment.

 Offshore Assets or Bank Accounts

 It is not illegal to have foreign bank accounts.
 In fact, there are many legitimate reasons for U.S. taxpayers to maintain offshore accounts.
 Some of our many clients:

 - have inherited off-shore accounts from relatives